-Night time in Asakusa can be serene with fewer tourists and more locals around — a perfect time to walk around the streets to eat appetizing foods and have a few drinks in between.
-Ready yourself as you get to mingle around with people and have a great time in this amazing evening Asakusa street food and drink tour.
-Learn all about the culture of sake (rice wine) in Japan and get to taste a delicious serving of it too!
-After that, explore the beauty that is Asakusa Sensoji Temple when it’s calmer and more peaceful at night.
-Visit a nearby izakaya where you can share drinks over conversations with the fellow tourists and end the tour at a monjayaki restaurant where you’ll get a taste of the famous savory pancake, which is a Tokyo specialty, accompanied by another drink.
+Evenings in Asakusa are serene with fewer tourists and more locals around–it’s the perfect time to walk around the streets to discover sizzling Asakusa street food and enjoy a few drinks.
+Ready yourself as you mingle with fellow travelers and locals during this evening Asakusa Street Food and Drink Tour.
+Learn all about the culture of Japanese sake (rice wine) in Japan and get to taste it for yourself!
+After that, witness the beauty of Asakusa Sensoji Temple, a calm and peaceful beacon at night.
+Visit a nearby izakaya where you can share drinks over conversations with fellow travelers, then end the tour at a monjayaki restaurant where you’ll get a taste of the famous savory pancake, which is a Tokyo specialty, accompanied by another drink.
 This food and drink tour lets you in on the calm local vibes of Asakusa, where you can experience the Japanese kanpai culture with residents of the area.

-Highlights of Asakusa Street Food and Drink Tour:
+Highlights of the Asakusa Street Food and Drink Tour:

-- Experience a delicious street food and drink tour in the streets of Asakusa
+- Taste succulent Asakusa street food and delicious drinks in the streets of Asakusa

 - Local food guide

-- Japanese sake tasting (two different types of sake)
+- Japanese sake tasting (2 types of sake)

-- Eat and drink at a local izakaya (1 drink and 2-3 dishes)
+- Traditional Japanese izakaya (1 drink and 2-3 dishes)

-Minumum 2, maximum of 6 people.
+Minimum 2, maximum of 6 participants.
 If you are a single traveler, please contact us.